Ice Peak: Kakiddi Formation

 The Kakiddi Formation consists of the remains of thick trachyte lava flows and associated pyroclastic rocks.
 They are lithologically and geomorphologically similar to the older Edziza Formation trachytes, but occur south of the central stratovolcano of Mount Edziza.
 The remains of a nearly 1 km wide, rubble-covered trachyte flow are present on the eastern flank of Ice Peak in Sorcery Valley and in the south fork of Tennaya Valley where it is divided into two tributary branches.
 In Kakiddi Valley, the lava flow appears to have spread out to form a once continuous, terminal lobe at least 5 km wide.
-Remnants of this terminal lobe are present in the form of isolated outcrops adjacent to Kakiddi Lake and Nuttlude Lake.
+Remnants of this terminal lobe are present in the form of isolated outcrops adjacent to the Kakiddi and Nuttlude lakes.
 The source of this Kakiddi flow remains unknown, but the tributary branch that descended Tennaya Valley probably originated from a vent near the summit of Ice Peak that is now covered by glaciers.
 A relatively small trachyte flow descended from Punch Cone on the western flank of Ice Peak and spread onto the Big Raven Plateau.
 Potassium–argon dating of the Kakiddi Formation has yielded ages of 0.31 ± 0.07 million years from mugearite, as well as 0.30 ± 0.02 million years, 0.29 ± 0.02 million years and 0.28 ± 0.02 million years from trachyte.